google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 research into building WebVR applications.

 It scales from a "magic window" style mobile experience to a desktop interactive playground.
-We’ve started to define a set core interactions that users can use for their own projects.
+We’ve started to define a set of core interactions that users can use for their own projects.
 We hope that the WebVR Lab is a good learning experience for everyone who wishes to build 3D worlds with WebVR.

 If you have a PlayCanvas account you can drop straight into the WebVR Lab Project to learn more.